saberamini/WorkingWithHadoop/README.md

 > http://localhost:50070

 Take a look around the site.
 It gives you a lot of information and you will use this as an administrator to troubleshoot issues with your Hadoop setup.
+This is if you are using the plain Vanilla Hadoop setup.
+Remember, most companies these days buy a commerical cloud version of Hadoop which has a lot of nice monitoring tools.
+We will look at some of these commerical setups later.

 Now we want to start YARN.
 Remember YARN stands for "Yet Another Resource Locater".
 It is an improved version of MapReduce and it is sometimes called MapReduce 2.0